IIIF/api/source/api/presentation/3.0/index.md

 ##### type

 The type or class of the resource.
-For types defined by this specification, the value of `type` will be described in the sections below describing the individual classes.
-For external resources, the type is drawn from other specifications.
-Recommendations for basic types such as image, text or audio are given in the table below.
+For classes defined for this specification, the value of `type` will be described in the sections below describing each individual class.

+For content resources, the value of `type` is drawn from other specifications.
+Recommendations for common content types such as image, text or audio are given in the table below.

+The JSON objects that appear in the value of the `service` property will have many different classes, and can be used to distinguish the sort of service, with specific properties defined in a [registered context document][ldce].

 The value _MUST_ be a string.